The symmetric Square of the Theta Divisor in Genus 4: Local Monodromy

 \section{Local Monodromy}

 In the setting of~\ref{subsec:nearby}, let $\delta\in \Perv(\calX)[-1]$.
 Then $\Psi(\delta)$ is a perverse sheaf on $\calX_s$, and for fixed $t\in D^*$ the action of $\pi_1=\pi_1\!(D^*, t)$ on the universal cover~$\tilde{D}^*$ induces a monodromy operation on this perverse sheaf.
-In the algebraic setting of section~\ref{subsec:dvr} we can proceed similarly, replacing $\pi_1$ by the pro-cyclic local monodromy group $\bbZ_l(1)$ as in~\cite[\S 3.6]{Il}, cf.~\ref{lem:GrTensor} below.
+In the algebraic setting of section~\ref{subsec:dvr} we can proceed similarly, replacing the fundamental group $\pi_1$ by the pro-cyclic local monodromy group $\bbZ_l(1)$ as in~\cite[\S 3.6]{Il}, see section~\ref{lem:GrTensor} below.